Boomerang (horse)

-Boomerang, later Carroll's Boomerang, was an Irish Sport Horse who stood 16.2 hh (168 cm), ridden in show jumping competitions, most successfully by Eddie Macken.
-Boomerang was also ridden by Liz Edgar (Broome), Johan Heins and Paul Schockemöhle.
+Boomerang, later Carroll's Boomerang (1966 – May 1983), was an Irish-bred showjumping horse of the 1970s.
+He won the Hickstead Derby four years in a row, a record, and was one of the greatest of that or any decade.
+Boomerang also held the record for prize-money.
+Standing 16.2 hh (168 cm), Boomerang was ridden in show jumping most successfully by Eddie Macken, as well as by Liz Edgar (Broome), Johan Heins and Paul Schockemöhle.

+Career

+Early years

-Boomerang was bred by Jimmy Murphy of Maifield, Grangemockler, County Tipperary, a well-known sportsman and local politician from Grangemockler, Co Tipperary.
-Jimmy and his wife Mai, a successful racehorse owner, sent their Irish Draught mare, Girl From The Brown Mountain, to Battleburn, owned by John Shine, Meenroe, Meelin, Co.Cork.
-Jimmy and his family broke the horse, initially known as Battle Boy, and recognised his prodigious ability.
-They hunted him with the Kilmoganny Harriers and jumped him in novice classes on the Tipperary/Kilkenny/Waterford gymkhana circuit and then sent him to "finishing school" with Iris Kellett, the 1969 European showjumping champion, at her stables at Mespil Road in Dublin.
-There, the horse was first ridden by Eddie Macken, then a working pupil at Kellett's.
-He first jumped at the RDS Dublin Spring Show as a four-year-old in 1970.
+The horse was bred by Jimmy Murphy of Maifield.
+He and his wife Mai, who owned racehorses, sent their Irish Draught mare, Girl From The Brown Mountain, to Battleburn.
+The Murphy family broke the horse, initially named Battle Boy, and identified its talent.
+Murphy hunted him with the Kilmoganny Harriers, jumped him in novice classes on the Tipperary/Kilkenny/Waterford gymkhana circuit and later sent him to "finishing school" with 1969 European showjumping champion Iris Kellett in Dublin.
+Eddie Macken, a working pupil at Kellett's, first rode the horse, which debuted at the RDS, Dublin Spring Show as a four-year-old in 1970.
 Two years later, Jimmy sold him to Ted and Liz Edgar's yard in Warwickshire, England.
-Liz Edgar jumped him with success.
-He was then sold on to Paul Schockemöhle, who took him to his stables in Mühlen, Germany and renamed him Boomerang.
+Liz Edgar successfully jumped him before he was sold to Schockemöhle, who renamed him Boomerang at his stables in Mühlen, Germany.

+Reunited with Macken

-Macken by this time had moved into the heartland of continental competition when he went to the Schockemöhle brothers Paul and Alwin in the Spring of 1975.
-A rich German owner, Dr. Herbert Schnapka, eased Macken's way by providing horses for him to ride in the Schockemöhle yard.
+Macken by this time had moved into the heartland of continental competition when he went to the Schockemöhle brothers Paul and Alwin in the spring of 1975.
+A rich German owner, Dr Herbert Schnapka, eased Macken's way by providing horses for him to ride in the Schockemöhle yard.
 Easter Parade, Macken's best horse at the time, broke his back in a freak accident on his way back from the cancelled spring meeting at Hickstead in 1975.
 By way of an interim replacement, Paul Schockemöhle said to Macken: ...take my speed horse Boomerang for the time being until you get something better.'